 Excavate for the drilled shaft foundation in accordance with C&MS 524.

 Perform foundation concrete work according to C&MS 524.
 For foundations for anchor base type supports, provide the required reinforcing rods, and have anchor bolts and conduit ells accurately held by a template.
 Finish the top of each foundation smooth and level.
+After forms have been removed, backfill the excavated spaces around each foundation with suitable material placed and tamped in thin layers as directed by the Engineer.
+The foundation is incidental to the pole.

+Unless otherwise specified in the Plans, provide the Engineer procedures and calculations for the foundation.
+Perform a geotechnical exploration in accordance with the Department Specifications for Geotechnical Explorations (SGE) at each site without adequate existing soils data.
+Adequate existing soils data consists of an exploratory boring disclosing soil and bedrock strength and classification data, performed within a radius of 100 feet of the proposed pole location, and within the same elevation range as the proposed foundation embedment ± 3 feet.
+Drill exploratory borings in accordance with SGE 303.7.5.
+Provide the exploration reports to the Engineer.
+Obtain the Engineer’s acceptance of the foundation prior to ordering poles.

+809.06.B.
+Tiltable Pole.
+Furnish a pole according to 809.06, except that a lowering unit is not required.
+Furnish a pole that is 60 ft (18.29 m) above ground level.

+Neatly coil two lowering ropes with carabiners in the nearby ITS cabinet.

+Apply Moly-Lit anti-seize compound and marine-grade anti-seize or equivalent to the pivot connection.

+Attach a counterweight to the swing tube appropriate for the equipment weight.

+Excavate for the drilled shaft foundation in accordance with C&MS 524.

-After forms have been removed, backfill the excavated spaces around each foundation with suitable material placed and tamped in thin layers as directed by the Engineer
+Perform foundation concrete work according to C&MS 524.
+For foundations for anchor base type supports, provide the required reinforcing rods, and have anchor bolts and conduit ells accurately held by a template.
+Finish the top of each foundation smooth and level.
+After forms have been removed, backfill the excavated spaces around each foundation with suitable material placed and tamped in thin layers as directed by the Engineer.
+The foundation is incidental to the pole.

 Unless otherwise specified in the Plans, provide the Engineer procedures and calculations for the foundation.
 Perform a geotechnical exploration in accordance with the Department Specifications for Geotechnical Explorations (SGE) at each site without adequate existing soils data.
 Adequate existing soils data consists of an exploratory boring disclosing soil and bedrock strength and classification data, performed within a radius of 100 feet of the proposed pole location, and within the same elevation range as the proposed foundation embedment ± 3 feet.
 Drill exploratory borings in accordance with SGE 303.7.5.
 Provide the exploration reports to the Engineer.
 Obtain the Engineer’s acceptance of the foundation prior to ordering poles.

 809.07 CCTV Lowering Units.
 This work consists of furnishing and installing CCTV lowering units compatible with CCTV poles of specified height and camera conforming to 809.02.